domomg/eWOL/README.md

 ## License

-MIT — free as in freedom.
+MIT, free as in freedom.